Botanical Name: Dieffenbachia hybrids

 Many varieties of Dumb Cane are available with varied leaf patterns.
 Choose one based on your own preference because they're all easy to grow.

-You'll find dieffenbachia for sale online year-round.
+You'll find dieffebachia for sale in nurseries or online year-round.

 'Tropic Snow' is heavily marbled with creamy white and has green central veins.